ibm-cloud-docs/account/iam-groups.md

 2. Click **Create**.
 3. Enter a unique name to identify your access group, an optional description, and click **Create**.

-Next, continue to set up your group by adding users or service IDs.
+Next, continue to set up your groups by adding users, service IDs, or trusted profiles.
+You can add users manually or by [creating dynamic rules](/docs/account?topic=account-rules&interface=ui).
 Or, you can start assigning the group access, and decide who you want to add to the access group later.

 You can delete a group by selecting the **Remove group** option.
 When you remove a group from the account, you are removing all users and service IDs from the group and all access that is assigned to the group.
 {: note}